itswadesh/anne-docs2/docs/admin-manual.md

 :::

-In csv some fields are mandatory as shown below
+In CSV file, some fields are mandatory as shown below

-1. `barcode or sku` → barcode or sku one of them is mandatory in each raw, otherwise it will show error like barcode and sku not provided.
+1. `barcode or SKU → barcode or SKU one of them is mandatory in each raw, otherwise, it will show error like barcode and SKU not provided.
 2. style_code → style_code is provided via vendor for each item.
 3. `ean_no` → EAN / UPC Number is used for European Article Number.
 4. `article_code` → article_code is provided via vendor for each item.
-5. `product_master_id` → product_master_id is used to group same product with diffrent options. like- color, size etc. It will defined via vendor.
+5. `product_master_id` → product_master_id is used to group the same product with different options. like- color, size, etc. It will be defined via the vendor.
 6. `name` → name is provided via the vendor for its better navigation.
-7. `description` → short desciption of product.
+7. `description` → short description of the product.
 8. brand_id and brand →

-- brand is used for brand name and brand_id is used for unique brand id which provided via vendor.
+- brand is used for brand name and brand_id is used for unique brand id which provided via the vendor.
-- In case you want to add brand in product you have to provide both, otherwise brand will not assign to product.
+- In case you want to add a brand to the product you have to provide both, otherwise, the brand will not assign to the product.
-- If you provide both of them then it will look for brand, if not found then create brand and will assign to product.
+- If you provide both of them then it will look for the brand, if not found then create a brand and will assign it to a product.

 9. categories →

-- categories are pipe(|) seprated multiple category id's, which defind via vendor.
-You can also provide single id.
+- categories are pipe(|) separated multiple category id's, which are defined via the vendor.
+You can also provide a single id.
-- In case you provide at least one category id , it will look for category.
-And if categories found then assined to product.
+- In case you provide at least one category id, it will look for the category.
+And if categories are found then assigned to the product.
-- In at least one category found case, it will automatically choose category from categories.
+- In the case of at least one category found, it will automatically choose a category from categories.

-10. `mrp` → mrp is a marketing price , which can not be negative.
+10. MRP → MRP is a marketing price, which can not be negative.
-11. `price` → mrp is a selling price , which can not be negative.
+11. price → price is a selling price, which can not be negative.
-12. `hsn` → hsn is Harmonised System of Nomenclature code and it is mandatory in country india.
-In other country it is not mandatory.
+12. HSN → HSN is Harmonised System of Nomenclature code and it is mandatory in-country India.
+In other countries, it is not mandatory.
 13. tax → payable per unit of good or service product.
 14. color and color_code →

 - Color is used for color name and color_code is used for unique color code.
 - It will look for color via color code and if not found then it will create color.
-- At last it will assign color to product.
+- At last, it will assign a color to the product.

 15. size →

-- you can provide any size to product.
+- you can provide any size to the product.
 - It will look for size via its name and if not found then create a new size.
-- At last it will assign size to product.
+- At last, it will assign that size to the product.

-16. gender → gender can be male, female or unisex.
+16. gender → It can be male, female, or unisex.
 17. `currency` → currency is used for country currency.
-18. `vendor_phone`, `vendor_email` and `vendor_name` → vendor info in mandatory, if not passed then it will assign logged in user to product as vendor.
+18. `vendor_phone`, `vendor_email` and `vendor_name` → vendor info is mandatory, if not passed then it will assign a logged-in user to the product as a vendor.
 19. `manufacturer` → manufacture means where the product is manufactured.
 20. key_features → key_features is a pipe(|) separated list of features.
 21. product_specifications →

-- product_specifications is provided as pipe(|) separated and inside it :: separated.
+- product_specifications is provided as pipe(|) separated and inside it:: separated.
-- It will look specifications and in case not found then it will create new feature.
+- It will look at specifications and in case not found then it will create new specifications.
-- At last it will assing specifications to product.
+- At last, it will assign those specifications to the product.

 22. product_details →

-- product_details is provided as pipe(|) separated and inside it :: separated.
+- product_details is provided as pipe(|) separated and inside it:: separated.
-- It will look details and in case not found then it will create new feature.
+- It will look at details and in case not found then it will create new features.
-- At last it will assing details to product.
+- At last, it will assign these details to the product.

-23. return_info → return_info is text value of return policy.
+23. return_info → return_info is the text value of the return policy.
 24. `country_of_origin` → It is the country of origin of the product.
 25. `featured image` and images →

-- Images is comma(,) separated list images.
+- Images are comma(,) separated list images.
 - It will upload images into respected servers.
-- It will automatically choose the 1st image insdie images as `featured image` (img).
+- It will automatically choose the 1st image inside images as `featured image` (img).
-- When `featured image` provided and images not provided, it will pick img and push to images array.
+- When `featured image` is provided and images are not provided, it will pick img and push to images array.
-- When `featured image` and `images` both are provided, where as `featured image` does not contain inside images array, it will ignore `featured image`
+- When `featured image` and `images` both are provided, whereas `featured image` does not contain inside images array, it will ignore `featured image`

-> Note - while uploading image, restricted platfrom url not allowed, like google dive and dropbox
+> Note - while uploading an image, restricted platform URL not allowed, like google drive and dropbox

-26. condition → condition can be new, old or refurnished.
+26. condition → It can be new, old, or refurnished.
-27. gtin → Global Trade Item Number (GTIN) is a unique and internationally recognized identifier for a product.
+27. GTIN → Global Trade Item Number (GTIN) is a unique and internationally recognized identifier for a product.
 28. stock → In case of inventory updation you can provide stock in numbers.
-29. item_id → item_id is a unique id of product which is defined via vendor.
+29. item_id → item_id is a unique id of a product that is defined via the vendor.
-30. warranty → warranty is info about product warranty in text.
+30. warranty → It is info about product warranty in text.
-31. age_min,age_max and age_unit → age parameters are used for age group.
+31. age_min,age_max, and age_unit → age parameters are used for the age group.
-32. keywords → keywords are used for better product search.
+32. keywords → These are used for better product search.
-33. type → type can be physical or digital.
+33. type → It can be physical or digital.
-34. replace_allowed, return_allowed and return_validity_in_days → return and replace info about the product.
+34. replace_allowed, return_allowed, and return_validity_in_days → return and replace info about the product.
-35. metaTitle and metaDescription → The meta title and description tags are part of the HTML code on each product page and can be optimised separately for search engines.
+35. metaTitle and metaDescription → The meta title and description tags are part of the HTML code on each product page and can be optimized separately for search engines.
 The meta title and description SEO explain to the search engine what this page is relevant for and for which terms it should rank

-36. sizechart → it is a image of sizechart. images will upload in respected servers.
+36. sizechart → It is an image of a sizechart. images will be uploaded to respected servers.

-> In csv if any raw field contain `DELETE` then that perticular field will be deleted from that product.
+> In CSV if any raw field contains `DELETE` then that particular field will be deleted from that product.
 > HighLighted fields are mandatory.

 #### Import Details

-- Import detail is at the same page of import product.
+- Import detail is on the same page as the imported product.
-- You can see each raw information of the product ,like what happen to what raw.
+- You can see each raw information of the product, like what happened to what raw.
-- At the time of tracking you can also refresh the details by clicking on refresh button at right bottom corner.
+- At the time of tracking you can also refresh the details by clicking on the refresh button at the right bottom corner.

 ![Image](./anne/import-detail.png)

 ### Import Category

-- Import Category is same as import product, in case you want to add categories in bulk you can use this.
+- Import Category is the same as import product, in case you want to add categories in bulk you can use this.
 - Import Category sample format link also there.
-- In sidebar, go to Import/Exxport → Import Category.
+- In the sidebar, go to Import/Export → Import Category.
-- When you csv file ready then choose file and upload it.
+- When your CSV file is ready then choose the file and upload it.

 ![Image](./anne/import-category.png)